 Tony Hsieh builds a successful business by putting the customer first and hiring the right people.

-As the CEO of Zappos, serving customer and company culture was the main focus.
+As the CEO of Zappos, serving customers and company culture was the main focus.
 As a result, Zappos customers and employees were happy and satisfied – a rare combination in today’s business.

 By dismantling traditional corporate leadership, Hsieh was able to deliver happiness and profits.

 14. The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail by Clayton Christensen